 With this topic under our belt we can now move on the describing the genes one by one.

-These are the genes that affect the pigment colors (as opposed to pigment distribution or pattern - either within the hairs or over the body).
+These are the genes that affect the pigment colours (as opposed to pigment distribution or pattern - either within the hairs or over the body).

 This gene has a lightening effect on eumelanin only.
-I.e, it has no effect on red-based colors.
+I.e, it has no effect on red-based colours.

 There are three alleles for this gene, with symbols B, b and bl respectively, in order of dominance.
-When B is present (BB, Bb or Bbl) the brown/black eumelanin is its normal, unlightened, color.
+When B is present (BB, Bb or Bbl) the brown/black eumelanin is its normal, unlightened, colour.
 If a cat is bb or bbl the brown is lightened to chocolate.
-When a cat is homozygous for bl the color is further lightened to cinnamon.
+When a cat is homozygous for bl the colour is further lightened to cinnamon.

 This recessive gene has a diluting effect on both eumelanin and phaeomelanin.
 When present in the homozygous recessive form (dd) it dilutes brown eumelanin to blue, and red to cream.

-The effects of these 3 genes combine to form the full range of eumelanistic ('black-based') colors:
+The effects of these 3 genes combine to form the full range of eumelanistic ('black-based') colours: